DG Shipping has a five-pronged strategy to arrest recruitment fraud in the maritime sector

-The Directorate General of Shipping has planned a multi-pronged strategy to arrest the menace of the illicit and surreptitious practices by manning agencies fleeing the Indian seafarers.
+The Directorate General of Shipping has planned a multi-pronged strategy to arrest the menace of the illicit and surreptitious practices by manning agencies fleecing the Indian seafarers.

 A recent report by Gujarat Maritime University and ISWAN found that India, being one of the world’s leading providers of seafarers with a workforce of around 2,50,000, continues to see many of its seafarers fall prey to unregistered agents.